apitestbase/apitestbase.github.io/_docs/en/creating-automated-test-case.md

 ```

 ## Create Test Case Outline
 First of all, create a new test case.
-(You can create your preferred folder structure for managing test cases, by right clicking on folder and selecting needed context menu item.)
+(You can create your preferred folder structure for managing test cases, by right clicking anywhere in the left side pane and selecting needed context menu item.)

 Now we can add test steps to the test case.

-Under the Test Steps tab, click Create dropdown button and select Database Step.
+Under the Test Steps tab, click `+ Test Step` dropdown button and select `Database`.
 Enter the name of step 1 `Set up database data`.
-Click `Back` link to return to the test case edit view.
-Repeat this to add the other two test steps (one HTTP Step and one Database Step).
+Repeat this to add the other two test steps (one HTTP step and another Database step).
 The test case outline is created as shown below.

 ![Test Case Outline](../../screenshots/basic-use/test-case-outline.png)

 ## Populate Step 1
 Click the name of step 1 to open its edit view.

-Under the Endpoint Details tab, set JDBC URL `jdbc:h2:<APITestBase_Data>/database/sample;AUTO_SERVER=TRUE`, replacing `<APITestBase_Data>` with the real directory you can get by clicking the `Open Data Folder` item in the ATB system tray menu.
+Under the `Endpoint` tab, set JDBC URL `jdbc:h2:<APITestBase_Data>/database/sample;AUTO_SERVER=TRUE`, replacing `<APITestBase_Data>` with the real directory you can get by clicking the `Open Data Folder` item in the ATB system tray menu.
 The JDBC URL will be used by the test step to connect to the sample database.

 Then set Username and Password which can be found in `<APITestBase_Data>/config.yml`.

-Under the Invocation tab, enter below SQL script.
+Under the `Invocation` tab, enter below SQL script.
 ```
 -- Clear the table
 delete from article;